Get access to everything we publish when you sign up for Outside+.

-Love this spicy beef jerky in oven recipe?
+Love this spicy beef jerky recipe?
 Find more favorites here.

 - If using a large roast or steak, slice beef into 2 or 3 equal pieces.
 Wrap beef in plastic wrap and place in freezer for about 1 hour to ease slicing.
 Remove from freezer and transfer to a cutting board.
 Using only the tip of a chef’s knife, slice beef along the grain into equal 1/8-inch-thick strips.